SiddhantKapil/DistributedSystemsMock/README.md

 * Showcase difference between Asynchronous and Synchronous calls

 ### How To Use
-* Run the server run 'server.sh'
+* Run the server run `./server.sh`
-* On a new terminal run 'client.sh'.
+* On a new terminal run `./client.sh`.
 Client will make all the API call and you can see the outputs.

 I will be glad to hear from you if this helped you in any way.
 Feedbacks are welcome.
 Thank you.